What is the visualizer?

 When you're done in the visualizer

 Save the combination you like.
 Then request a free assessment.
-We'll come out, take a proper look at your home, confirm what's possible (some materials don't suit some pitches; some colours need verification against your actual lighting), and send you a written, fixed-price estimate.
+We'll come out, take a proper look at your home, confirm what's possible (some materials don't suit some pitches; some colors need verification against your actual lighting), and send you a written, fixed-price estimate.

 You don't have to use Better Way Roofing after using the visualizer.
 The tool is free regardless.
 If you want to take your saved design to another contractor, that's fine.
 We hope you'll come back to us, but the visualizer is on us either way.